Guideline judgement for dangerous driving offences

 On 20 August 2002 the New South Wales Court of Criminal Appeal delivered a guideline judgement concerning the offences of dangerous driving causing death and dangerous driving causing grievous bodily harm.

-Section 36 of the Crimes (Sentencing Procedure) Act 1999 defines a guideline judgment to mean a judgment containing guidelines to be taken into account by Courts sentencing offenders, including:
+Section 36 of the Crimes (Sentencing Procedure) Act 1999 defines a guideline judgement to mean a judgement containing guidelines to be taken into account by Courts sentencing offenders, including:

 The decision of Spigelman CJ in the case of Regina v.
 Jurisic (1998) 45 NSW LR209 provides an excellent summary of the practical effect of guideline judgments.

 Some of the passages from this judgment are set out below: